Pre-commit Hooks Setup for Python Static Analysis

 Should I run pre-commit hooks on all files or only staged changes?
 Run linters on staged files for speed.
 Execute type checkers with pass_filenames: false on the full repository to maintain inference accuracy.

 Can pre-commit hooks replace CI type checking?
-No. Pre-commit provides immediate feedback.
+No. Pre-commit provides immediate local feedback.
 CI must re-validate to catch environment drift and enforce branch protection policies.